Modern History / British Conquest of India

 from clutches of the British.

-- The Battle of Buxar was fought in 1764 between the Tripartite alliance and the British, which was being led by Major Hector Munro.
+- In 1764, the Battle of Buxar was fought between the Tripartite alliance and the British, which was being led by Major Hector Munro.

 Consequences of Battle of Buxar

 - After the war of Buxar, the British concluded the treaty of Allahabad in 1765.
-As per the Allahabad treaty, dual government
+The importance of battle of Buxar is imposition

-- In 1772, Warren Hastings has been appointed as the governor of Fort William and he has done away with the dual government in
+- In 1772, Warren Hastings has been appointed as the governor of Bengal and he has done away with the dual government in

 Bengal.
 The Nawab was stripped off his powers and Bengal completely came under control of the British.
 The last Nawab of Bengal